 - Annual source availability volumes of BRA's System Operations permit will be modeled and analyzed in a manner consistent with the terms of the water right for both existing supplies and potential water management strategies.
 Modifications to the WAM will entail modification of records of type PX, OR, TO, WR, and WS to distribute diversions in a manner consistent with the permit while reflecting supply operations as operated by BRA. - Update reservoir operating rules to work correctly under recent drought conditions.
 The revised operating rules involve releases from additional reservoirs within BRA's system.
 Modifications to the WAM will utilize additional WR, WS, and OR records to model the updated operation rules. - Reservoir firm yields will be modeled using the FY card.
 Reservoir safe yield will be modeled as a diversion wherein the minimum annual storage volume is equal to the diversion target times the number of years the safe yield represents. - Update the WAM storage area curve data for major reservoirs to represent sedimentation effects for the planning decades.
-Sediment distribution will be calculated through evaluation of the best-fit (based on Root Mean Squared Error) of the trapezoidal, conical, or Empirical Area Reduction Method (EARM).
-The 2030 and 2080 area-capacity curves will then be developed and employed within WAM.
-The most recent volumetric survey information will be utilized.
-For reservoirs lacking volumetric surveys, original area-capacity relations within TCEQ WAM Run 3 will be assumed constant.
-Intervening decadal yields will be linearly interpolated, unless reservoir owners request specific decadal projections utilizing the approved WAM.
-This sedimentation process would be employed for both existing and water management strategy reservoir firm/safe yields. - Other corrections of errors if noted during application of the models. - Evaluate ASR strategy supplies by modeling the firm yield of the surface water supply used for ASR.
+New storage area curves will be developed for each planning decade.
+Sedimentation effects will be estimated using the methodology proffered by the TWDB. - Other corrections of errors if noted during application of the models. - Evaluate ASR strategy supplies by modeling the firm yield of the surface water supply used for ASR.
 The maximum demand that could be met by the ASR strategy, assuming a repetition of the period of record drought, would be the firm yield identified in the WAM. - 9.
 Are you requesting to include return flows in the modeling?
 If yes, are you doing so to model an indirect reuse water management strategy (WMS)?
 Please provide complete details regarding the proposed methodology for determining reuse WMS availability.